projectcalico/calico/reference/resources/ippool.md

 |-----------------------|---------------|--------|----------|------
 | etcdv3                | Yes           | Yes    | Yes      |
 | Kubernetes API server | Yes           | Yes    | Yes      |

+### See also

+The [`IPReservation` resource](./ipreservation) allows for small parts of an IP pool to be reserved so that they will not be used for automatic IPAM assignments.